-Having already discovered (i.e. revealed) to you the powerful and effectual means of a holy practice, my remaining work is to lead you to the actual exercise and improvement of them, for the immediate attainment of the end.
-And I think it may be clearly perceived by the foregoing directions that faith in Christ is the duty with which a holy life is to begin, and by which the foundation of all other holy duties is laid in the soul.

-It is before sufficiently proved that Christ Himself, with all endowments necessary to enable us to a holy practice, is received actually into our hearts by faith.
-This is the uniting grace by which the Spirit of God knits the knot of mystical marriage between Christ and us, and makes us branches of that noble vine; members of that body, joined to that excellent head; living stones of that spiritual temple, built on the precious living corner-stone, and sure foundation; partakers of the bread and drink that came down from heaven and gives life to the world.
-This is the grace by which we pass from our corrupt natural state to a new holy state in Christ; also from death in sin to the life of righteousness, and by which we are comforted, that we so may be established in every good word and work.

-If we put the question: 'What must we do that we work the works of God?'
-Christ resolves it, that we 'believe on Him whom He has sent' (John 6:28, 29).
-He puts us first on the work of believing, which is the work of God by way of eminency, the work of works, because all other good works proceed from it.
+HAving already discovered to you the powerful and effectual means of an holy practice, my remaining work is to lead you to the actual Exercise and Improvement of them, for the immediate attainment of the End; and I think it may be clearly perceived by the foregoing Directions, That Faith in Christ is the Duty with which a holy Life is to begin, and by which the Foundation of all other holy Duties is laid in the Soul.
+It is before sufficiently proved, That Christ himself, with all Endowments necessary to enable us to an holy practice, is received actually into our hearts by Faith.
+This is the uniting Grace, whereby the Spirit of God knitteth the knot of mystical Marriage betwixt Christ and us, and maketh us Branches of that noble Vine, Members of that Body joined to that excellent Head, living Stones of the spiritual Temple, built upon the precious living Corner-stone and sure Foundation, partakers of the Bread and Drink that came down from Heaven and giveth Life to the World.
+This is the Grace whereby we pass from our corrupt natural State, to a new holy State in Christ, also from Death in Sin to Life in Righteousness, and whereby we are comforted, that so we may be established in every good Word and Work.
+If we put the Question, what must we do that we may work the works of God?
+Christ resolveth it, That we believe on him whom he hath sent, Joh.
+6.28, 29.
+He putteth us first upon the work of believing, which is the work of God by way of eminence, the work of works, because all other good works proceed from it.
+The scope of the present Direction, is to put you upon the performance of this great work of believing on Christ, and to guide you therein; for which end, you are to consider distinctly, four things contained in it.